 Fossil data

-We accessed data from the Paleobiology Database (PaleoDB, paleobiodb.org) using the chronosphere package interface (À. T. Kocsis & Raja, 2020) on 03 December 2020, including all occurrences from the Ediacaran to the Holocene.
+We accessed data from the Paleobiology Database (PaleoDB, paleobiodb.org) using the chronosphere package interface (Kocsis & Raja, 2020) on 03 December 2020, including all occurrences from the Ediacaran to the Holocene.
 All analyses were conducted at the genus level.
 This taxonomic level is a compromise between uncertainty in the species level taxonomy of fossils and data loss at coarser taxonomic resolutions (Valentine, 1974).
-We filtered the data to only comprise marine animal taxa and heterotrophic protists, i.e. the same taxonomic groups listed in Sepkoski’s (2002) compendium, following common processing recommendations (À. T. Kocsis et al., 2019).
+We filtered the data to only comprise marine animal taxa and heterotrophic protists, i.e. the same taxonomic groups listed in Sepkoski’s (2002) compendium, following common processing recommendations (Kocsis et al., 2019).
 Previous studies on the relationship between temperature and biodiversity were mainly based on Sepkoski’s compendium, rendering this data optimal for comparison purposes of our novel model structures.
 We binned the data to one of 80 geological stages (Ogg et al., 2016), ranging from the Ordovician to the Pleistocene.
 The Holocene as well as stages older than the Ordovician were excluded from the analysis.
-Ordovician stages were resolved using biozone and formation entries due to potential stratigraphic errors (À. T. Kocsis et al., 2019).
+Ordovician stages were resolved using biozone and formation entries due to potential stratigraphic errors (Kocsis et al., 2019).
 Further data cleaning included removal of uncertain taxonomical ranks, duplicates in bins, single-collection, and single-reference taxa as well as missing higher-level taxonomy.
 Taxa confined to a single stage (singletons) were excluded as they tend to produce undesirable distortions of the fossil record (Foote, 2000).
-Collections from unlithified sediments were omitted to reduce sampling bias (John Alroy et al., 2008).
-We then applied shareholder quorum subsampling (SQS) for sampling standardisation (John Alroy, 2010).
+Collections from unlithified sediments were omitted to reduce sampling bias (Alroy et al., 2008).
+We then applied shareholder quorum subsampling (SQS) for sampling standardisation (Alroy, 2010).
 SQS is based on frequency distribution coverage of taxa, drawing collections until estimated coverage reaches a fixed target (i.e., until a shareholder quorum is attained).
 For this, we used a shareholder quorum of 0.8.
 SQS was applied excluding dominant taxa from all calculations involving frequencies and with a separate treatment of the largest collection in each time slice.
 We then transformed occurrence data into ranges congruent to a time series with one single origination and extinction event for each genus.
 The final data set contained ten major marine fossil phyla (Suppl.
 Figure 2, Suppl.
 Table 5).

 Climate proxy data